-Agenda Item 7.1 AUASB Meeting 9 June 2015 Clean Version
+Agenda Item 7.2 AUASB Meeting 9 June 2015 Marked Up Version [electronic only]

 GS 018 (June 2015)

 Guidance Statement GS 018

 Franchising Code of Conduct - Auditor's

 Report

 Issued by the Auditing and Assurance Standards Board

 DISCLAIMER

 This document contains draft proposals to be considered at a meeting of the AUASB, and does not necessarily reflect the final decisions and/or proposals to be contained in a published Exposure Draft or Auditing Standard.
 No responsibility is taken by the AUASB for the results of reliance, actions or omissions to act on the basis of any information contained in this document (including appendices), or for any errors or omissions in it.